Bullbotbam/regex-tutorial/gist-template.md

 (https?:\/\/)
 ```

-the "?" is requiring the search for https only happen once.
+The "?" is requiring the search for https only happen once.
 This makes since, as that combination would not be repeated in a valid URL.

 ### Back-references

 The way you can check each group of parentheses to determin what is captured by the text matched by the regex inside them into a numbered group that can be reused with a numbered backreference.
-In some instances the backreferebces are named to make searching for them easier.
+In some of these cases the backreferebces are named to make searching for them easier.

 ## Resources